Your guide to embracing a hygge life in Indianapolis

 Pronounced “hyoo-guh,” the Danish word roughly translates to “warm coziness.”
 It’s all about those candle-lit, cozy blanket, hot tea vibes.

-Here are 10 ways you can master the art of comfort in Indy this winter.
+Here are 10 ways you can master the art of hygge in Indy while we wait for spring.

-• Light some candles, preferably when the sun is down.
+• Light some candles when the sun goes down.
 You can try something pine-scented from Primrose Candle Co. or pour your own at Penn + Beech.

 • Speaking of fire, gathering with friends around the fireplace is a great way to spend a winter evening.
-Live in an apartment?
-Cream and Concrete has you covered with a mini fire pit that’s safe for indoor use — perfect for s’more-making.
-Pro tip: Hotel Tango has a great fireplace + even better drinks if you’re looking to get out of the house.
+If you live in an apartment, Indy-based studio Cream and Concrete has you covered with a mini fire pit that’s safe for indoor use — perfect for making s’mores.
+Or if you need to get out of the house, Hotel Tango has a great fireplace + even better drinks.

 A lightbulb filled with moss